A Motion Picture Project

 Executive Producer

-Other notable Dog Pond productions include The Deal (2008), starring Meg Ryan and Elliott Gould; The Maiden Heist (2009), featuring Christopher Walken and Samuel L. Jackson; and Rudderless (2014), a musical drama starring Billy Crudup, Selena Gomez, and Laurence Fishburne.
+In 2004, Dog Pond ventured into television with The Wool Cap, starring Macy and Catherine O’Hara.
+The company continued to take bold creative risks with projects like Edmund , scripted by longtime collaborator David Mamet.
+Other notable productions include The Deal with Meg Ryan and Elliott Gould, The Maiden Heist starring Christopher Walken and Samuel L. Jackson, and Rudderless, a musical drama featuring Billy Crudup, Selena Gomez, and Laurence Fishburne.

 Roberto Schaefer